zengjiye/NIES-ML3/README.md

 # NIES-ML3
 A machine learning package used to interpolate observed surfuace ocean CO2 and calculate air-sea CO2 flux.
-It is based on the code we used to produced the dataset for GCB-2025 with minor revisions.
+It is based on the code I used to produced the dataset for GCB-2025 with minor revisions.
 Please contact <zeng@nies.go.jp> for any questions.

 A brief summary for using the package: